ietf-wg-cellar/flac-specification/flac.md

 ### CHANNEL ASSIGNMENT

-For values 0b0000-0b0111, the value represents the (number of independent channels)-1.
-Where defined, the channel order follows SMPTE/ITU-R recommendations.
+Values 0b0000-0b0111 represent the (number of independent channels)-1 coded independently, channel order follows SMPTE/ITU-R recommendations.
+Values 0b1000-0b1010 represent 2 channel (stereo) audio where the signal has been mapped to a different representation, see [section on Interchannel Decorrelation](#interchannel-decorrelation).

 Value           | Description
 ---------------:|:-----------